-Distemper can be spread through bodily secretions, but is more commonly spread through airborne transmission.
+Distemper is spread through contact with bodily secretions (eg, nasal discharge), but is most commonly spread through airborne transmission (eg, sneezing and coughing).

 - Nasal discharge